MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-nano-hyper-v.md

 ---
-title: Add a Nano server as a Hyper-V host in VMM
+title: Managing Nano server as a Hyper-V host or a VM in VMM
-description: This article describes how to add a Nano server to the VMM fabric as a Hyper-V host or VM
+description: This article describes how to deploy and manage Nano server-based hosts & VMs in VMM
 author:  rayne-wiselman
 ms.author: raynew
 manager:  cfreemanwa